DemkivV/deep-learning-experiments/README.md

 <!-- TODO: Add a few example images -->

-#### Complexity
+### Complexity

 The images have a high resolution and thus give you the possibility to experiment with very deep, state-of-the-art convolutional neural network architectures.
 It also provides data to experiment with multimodal input (e.g. additional depth data vs. just RGB), segmentation, class hierarchies and more in real world conditions.
 This is the level of complexity scientific papers are written and state-of-the-art neural networks trained with.
 Highly recommended dataset.

 <!-- (TODO: specify exact resolution) -->

-#### Training Time
+### Training Time

-For my experiments with the *Fully Convolutional Densenets* and a *GTX 1070*, it took roughly 8–12h until results stagnated for half resolution input images.
+For my experiments with the *Fully Convolutional Densenets* and a *GTX 1070*, it took roughly 8–12h until results stagnated for 1/8 resolution input images.
 Though, back then I worked with *Theano* and *Lasagne*, so not sure about the training time with today's *Keras* with *Tensorflow* backend.
-Probably in the same range though.
-But could also be slower.
+Perhaps it's in a similar range.